The Make Music Alliance is proud to introduce a new annual celebration: Make Music Winter!

 Make Music Ossining Briarcliff Winter Solstice: starts at Mike Risko Music (144 Croton Ave), 10am – 10pm

 We will start with a pop up coffee and bake shop and live music along with a Mommy & Me meet up.
 Musical groups will perform all day at a variety of venues, from restaurants to hair salons, and there will be a holiday flash mob, too.
 At the end of the day, we will have an open mic back at Mike Risko Music.
+Other sites include Ossining Public Library (4-5pm), 6 Degrees of Separation (5-8pm), Club Fit (7:30-8:30pm), First Village Coffee (3-4pm), The Boathouse (4-5pm), and Good Choice Kitchen (11am-1pm).
 The Riskos will provide a map of events for the day that people can pick up in the morning, and follow the musicians throughout the day.
 Ossining can get pretty chilly right on the Hudson River – music will help spread a little warmth and cheer right before the holidays!